 The individual requesting to transfer course credits into a College program will contact Admissions to begin the transfer application process.
-Transfer requests will include: (1) completed Request for Transfer Evaluation Form; (2) Transfer Evaluation Fee; (3) Course Syllabi for each course being evaluated from previous program; (4) Official Transcripts from previous courses of study; (5) School Course Catalog; and (6) Letter of Recommendation from the Director/Dean of the current or former program of study.
+Transfer requests will include:

+- Completed Request for Transfer Evaluation Form; - Transfer Evaluation Fee; - Course Syllabi for each course being evaluated from previous program; - Official Transcripts from previous courses of study; - School Course Catalog; and - Letter of Recommendation from the Director/Dean of the current or former program of study.

 An applicant conference with the Program Director or designee may be necessary to determine placement.
 If testing is necessary to determine placement, a fee will be charged per test.
-For disciplinespecific courses, a list of clinical competencies achieved must be provided preadmission.
-Validation of clinical competency in an area previously mastered may be reguired at the discretion of the individual Program Director and fees may apply.
+For discipline-specific courses, a list of clinical competencies achieved must be provided preadmission.
+Validation of clinical competency in an area previously mastered may be required at the discretion of the individual Program Director and fees may apply.

 The applicant will be notified in writing of transfer evaluation and recommendation for placement.
 Enrollment will depend on space availability.
-All students transferring credits will be required to complete a minimum of 50% of the RCHC program.
+All students transferring credits will be required to complete a minimum of 50% of the Riverside program.
 If, after transfer status evaluation, the applicant elects to apply to the program, they will complete the application procedure outlined as applicable.